 However, the Roth 401(k) has a few key differences from the Roth IRA.
 Here’s what to know before deciding which account is right for you.

-The most distinguishing characteristic of 401(k)s, whether Roth or traditional, is the high contribution limit, allowing employees to squirrel away up to $16,500 per year.
-For workers over 50, the ceiling is $22,000.
+The most distinguishing characteristic of 401(k)s, whether Roth or traditional, is the high contribution limit, allowing employees to save up to $19,000 per year in 2019.
+For workers over 50, the ceiling is $25,000.

 A benefit of the Roth IRA is that the account can exist, essentially, forever without any minimum required distributions.

-However, if you are contributing to a Roth 401(k), the match portion of the contribution will be treated as a traditional 401(k) contribution because it goes in pretax.
+However, if you are contributing to a Roth 401(k), your employer’s match will be placed into a traditional 401(k).

-“The employer part never reaches you, so it can’t be done on an after-tax basis,” says Barber.
-“The match from the employer can’t be taxed so it can’t be a Roth.”
+“The employer part never reaches you, so it can’t be done on an after-tax basis,” says Dean Barber, founder and CEO of Barber Financial Group.

 For workers who divide contributions between a regular 401(k) and a Roth 401(k), the company match will be applied to the traditional 401(k).